Looking for a new graphics card? Need help making your decision? In this guide, we’ve outlined five important things to consider when choosing a GPU.

-A mid-range graphics card like a GTX 1060 requires a 6-pin connection.
+A mid-range graphics card like an RTX 3060 Ti requires an 8-pin connection.

-A high-end graphics card like a GTX 1080 Ti could require two 8-pin PCIe connectors.
+A high-end graphics card like an RTX 3090 could require a 12-pin PCIe connector.

 So, before you purchase your graphics card and power supply, you need to ensure that the power supply you are getting has the appropriate PCIe connector(s) to accommodate your graphics card.
 All of this information can be found on both the power supply’s and graphics card’s spec sheet.